 It also reacts with carbon dioxide and forms calcium carbonate (CaCO3).
-In general, this reaction can be referred to as carbonatation.
+In general, this reaction can be referred to as carbonation.

 Uses of Calcium Hydroxide

-There are many different uses of calcium hydroxide, where a few of them are listed below.
+There are many different uses of calcium hydroxide, and a few of them are listed below.
 Let us have a look at those.